meyer-group/meyer-group.github.io/index.md

 ---
 layout: page
-title: "Welcome in the Meyer Group!"
+title: "Welcome to the Meyer Group!"
 ---

 <blockquote>